httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Note that exceeding implementation limits implies failure.
 * Talk about specifying order of Dictionary members and Parameters, not cardinality.
 * Allow (but don't require) parsers to fail when a single field line isn't valid.
+* Note that some aspects of Integers and Decimals are not necessarily preserved.

 ## Since draft-ietf-httpbis-header-structure-17